playframework/playframework/documentation/manual/detailedTopics/assets/AssetsCoffeeScript.md

 ## Options

-CoffeeScript compilation can be configured in your project’s `Build.scala` file (in the settings part of the `PlayProject`).
+CoffeeScript compilation can be configured in your project’s `build.sbt` file.
 The only option currently supported is *bare* mode.

 ```
 coffeescriptOptions := Seq("bare")